AlexMM777/My-Study-Timer/README.md

 ## Privacy & Security

 - Do not commit your .env file.
 The project's .gitignore is configured to prevent this.
-- The server only reads Spotify secrets from your local environment variables and never exposes them.
+- **No Client Secret is stored or used.** This app uses the PKCE (Proof Key for Code Exchange) flow, which is specifically designed for public clients.
+Authentication is handled entirely on the client-side without needing a backend secret.
-- All user preferences (durations, links, sound URLs) are stored only in your browser’s localStorage.
+- All user preferences (durations, links, sound URLs) are stored only in your browser's localStorage.
+- Access tokens and refresh tokens are stored securely in localStorage and used to authenticate with Spotify's API.

 ## Common Issues